MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 * Using Developer Portal

-  * Go to [Teams Developer Portal](https://dev.teams.microsoft.com/home) and select your Teams app by name or app ID.
+  * Go to [Teams Developer Portal](https://dev.teams.microsoft.com/home) and select your Teams app by name or app ID
-  * Select **Owners** from left panel.
+  * Select **Owners** from left panel
-  * Select and remove the collaborator.
+  * Select and remove the collaborator

 * Using Azure Active Directory

-  * Go to [Azure Active Directory](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps), select **App registration** from left panel, and find your Azure AD App.
+  * Go to [Azure Active Directory](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps), select **App registration** from left panel, and find your Azure AD App
-  * Select **Owners** from left panel in Azure AD App management page.
+  * Select **Owners** from left panel in Azure AD App management page
-  * Select and remove the collaborator.
+  * Select and remove the collaborator

 > [!NOTE]
 >